 Once a year each class organizes a field trip.
 Popular destinations include: Detroit Institute of Art, Cranbrook Science Museum.
 They may also choose to go rollerblading, bowling or ice skating.
 This creates an additional opportunity for students, teachers and parents to socialize outside of the classroom.

 Classes are held in rooms leased at Berkshire Middle School in Beverly Hills, which is part of the Birmingham School District.
+Music classes will be held at an off-site location close to Berkshire Middle School.

 The DSB maintains memberships in the following organizations: